antwanvdm/pokemon-gallery-react-native/README.md

 - Within the map you can press a Pokémon.
 When the Pokémon is close (100 meters max) you get the details.
 If it's further, you get the option to navigate to the Pokémon with Google Maps walking directions
-- Within the settings you can switch to dark mode
+- Within the settings you can switch to dark or light mode
 - Within the settings you can switch to 9 different languages
 - Within the setting you can manually clear the storage or re-download data
 - Within the settings you can switch on notifications for close-by Pokémon.
 Once